 Reduce, Reuse, Recycle

-‘ve created a range of patterns to use up small pieces of fabric.
+I’ve created a range of patterns to help dressmakers use up small pieces of fabric.
 This might be a small piece of vintage fabric a relative has given you or off cuts from dressmaking.
 I encourage the reduce and reuse of scrap fabrics.
 My patterns are printed on recyled and FSC standard paper using vegetable inks.
 I’ve pulled together kits using the patterns with the right amount of fabric and trims.
-The zips are sourced from factory deadstock (waist).
+The zips are sourced from factory deadstock (waste).
 The cotton cord and webbed tape for bag handles was sourced in Hong Kong.
 They are 100% cotton and made in China.
 The agent I bought them from wasn’t able to give me any more information on this.
 I bought the stock around 8 years ago before I was aware of the damaging effects of non-organic cotton on the environment.
 I did not want to throw away existing stock and replace it with an organic alternative as this would be adding to the textile waste crisis.
 I am looking for organic cotton or recycled alternatives once my current stock levels have run out.
-The bags are packaged in a drawstring bag made my me from vintage fabric and pre-loved fabric.
+The kits are packaged in a drawstring bag made my me from vintage fabric and pre-loved fabric.

 Olive Road London is run by me, Sarah Richards.
-Born out of a passion for vintage prints and fashion but I got fed up with the original clothing not fitting around my size 16 waist.
+Born out of a passion for vintage prints and fashion.
+I got fed up with the original vintage clothing not fitting around my size 16 waist.
 I wanted to make my own clothes to create a modern and wearable wardrobe with a vintage style.
 I adhere to the values I have set out here and strive to constantly improving my carbon footprint.
 I welcome feedback from customers on my products but also my values.